Recursive cases (rcases) tactic and related tactics #

 rcases, rintro, obtain, destructuring, cases, pattern matching, match

-Constructs a substitution consisting of s
+Constructs a substitution consisting of s followed by t.

 This satisfies (s.append t).apply e = t.apply (s.apply e)